Skip to main content

 Stampli is an AP automation solution that helps teams communicate with each other and work together on AP matters.
 Aside from the usual AP automation capabilities, Stampli has several features designed specifically to help streamline collaboration with other team members and even suppliers and vendors.

-Features that set Stampli apart include a central communications hub where all stakeholders in the system can comment on invoices and respond to comments like a social media post.
+Features include a central communications hub where all stakeholders in the system can comment on invoices and respond to comments like a social media post.
 The main advantage is offering transparency to vendors and suppliers and strengthening relationships through open communication.
 Stampli also lets you customize roles, permissions, and vendor onboarding.

-Integrations include Abila MIP, Blackbaud Financial Edge NXT, Dealertrack DMS, Epicor, FinancialForce, Microsoft Dynamics 365, Oracle, Quickbooks, Sage, and SAP, plus integrations with tons of other ERP systems.
+Integrations include Abila MIP, Blackbaud Financial Edge NXT, Dealertrack DMS, Epicor, FinancialForce, Microsoft Dynamics 365, Oracle, QuickBooks, Sage, and SAP.

 Pros and cons